tjmike/log_aggregator/README.md

 the agent session that captured the log.
 The order of log files with the same name can be determined from the SESSION but there's no way to know how much (if any) data was lost between sessions.

+### Multiple Clients
+The server supports multiple clients as long as the rules are followed.
+Each log file name must be unique.
+Multiple agent instances may be run, sharing the same datapump, or multiple instance/datapump pair may be run.
+It should be possible to run the agent/datapump pair on multiple hosts too.

 ### proto
 Protocol Buffers are used as format for serializing log file chunks.
 The format is: